stephhoneyy/rt-ai-workshop/osg_material.md

 [ADD PROMPT --> REFINE --> ITERATE STEPS HERE]

+- warn about over reliance on AI
+- the best way to learn is to do it yourself
+- ask chatgpt to provide references --> crosscheck yourself

 👉 Each iteration brings you closer to material that fits your group.

 ## Practical Tips